-However exaggerated these tropes may be, there's no doubt there's a slice of truth to the coke cliche.
-"Cocaine just numbs you and makes you do things at super speed," said Phillipe*, a Junior Portfolio Manager at a top tier European bank.
-"It's like you start realising all the stuff you need to do and it just starts getting done."
+However exaggerated these tropes may be, there's no doubt that there's a slice of truth to the coke cliché.
+"Cocaine just numbs you and makes you do things at super speed," said Phillipe*, a junior portfolio manager at a top tier European bank.
+"It's like you start realizing all the stuff you need to do, and it just starts getting done."

-I spent over a year working on the lowest rung of the banking structure, further from the prying eyes of the FCA but still at the table: the beloved call centre.
-Far from the near-mythic and heavily powdered Canary Wharf super-villains, a surprising amount of regular customer service schmucks like myself were using cocaine to get through the day.
+I spent over a year working on the lowest rung of the banking structure, further from the prying eyes of the FCA but still at the table: the beloved call center.
+Far from the near-mythic and heavily powdered Canary Wharf super villains, a surprising number of regular customer service schmucks like myself were using cocaine to get through the day.

 Some claim modafinil has no side effects, but this is likely because there haven't yet been any long-term studies conducted on it.
-Myself and others experienced a strange cold sensation.
-There was also some brief, mild nausea for me – which may have been because I forgot about the concept of eating every time I took it.
+Others and I have experienced a strange cold sensation.
+There was also some brief, mild nausea for me—which may have been because I forgot about the concept of eating every time I took it.
 However, it did give me a peculiarly strong desire to get stuck into work.

 PRESCRIPTION AMPHETAMINE (RITALIN)

-Microdosing – the practice of taking sub-perceptual doses of psychedelics – is not new in the workplace.
+Microdosing—the practice of taking sub-perceptual doses of psychedelics—is not new in the workplace.
 Used by various scientists in the 1960s, acid has been a contributing factor to an array of significant human advances.
-Francis Crick credits his Noble Prize-winning work on the structure of DNA to his experience with the drug.
-It was used by Hollywood's elite for therapy, and a recent breakthrough using brain scans has revitalised its potential again.
+Francis Crick credits his Noble Prize–winning work on the structure of DNA to his experience with the drug.
+It was used by Hollywood's elite for therapy and a recent breakthrough using brain scans has revitalized its potential again.
 At a lower threshold, the drug provides a stimulating effect that's less physically harmful than traditional amphetamines.
-In Silicon Valley it's proven popular for improved insight and problem solving.
+In Silicon Valley, it's proven popular for improved insight and problem solving.

-One day I decided to consume a slither of a tab (roughly 25 micrograms) before work in the hope it would give me this clarity of mind.
-By some miracle I wasn't tethered to the phone for too long before I was called into a brainstorming meeting to discuss ways the call centre could be improved.
+One day, I decided to consume a slither of a tab (roughly twenty-five micrograms) before work, in the hope it would give me this clarity of mind.
+By some miracle, I wasn't tethered to the phone for too long before I was called into a brainstorming meeting to discuss ways the call center could be improved.
 I found myself articulating some solid plans to increase efficiency and reduce call waiting times.
 The rest of the day was spent in a reasonably good mood; I was able to concentrate and perform to a high level.

 This was a fucking terrible idea.
-I'd taken a hash oil capsule around 45 minutes before I was due to stop for lunch so I could enjoy the high on my break.
+I'd taken a hash oil capsule around forty-five minutes before I was due to stop for lunch, so I could enjoy the high on my break.
 And I did.
-I went to the shops, stocked up on those sickly Thorntons caramel slices and chowed down for the allotted 60 minutes before returning to work, smug and scent-free.
-Then, as I stepped back into the climate-controlled environment, I realised how wildly, paranoia-inducingly high I was.
+I went to the shops, stocked up on those sickly Thorntons caramel chews, and chowed down for the allotted sixty minutes before returning to work, smug, and scent-free.
+Then, as I stepped back into the climate-controlled environment, I realized how wildly, paranoia inducingly high I was.
 As did two of my colleagues, one of whom pulled me aside and berated me for my appearance (it looked like someone had tattooed the whites of my eyes red).
 I was able to perform at my job, but I don't ever want to put myself through that torturous level of anxiety ever again.

 Again, taking drugs at work is a terrible waste of drugs, and a quick way to radically dent your life expectancy.
 Working to live is hard enough on our bodies; don't let the weekend spill over.